 Cyber Security

-Resources
+Other Resources

-Funding
+Funding & Financing

 The water and wastewater sector is part of the nation's critical infrastructure, defined in the USA PATRIOT Act as "systems and assets, whether physical or virtual, so vital to the United States that the incapacity or destruction of such systems and assets would have a debilitating impact on security, national economic security, national public health or safety, or any combination of those matters."
-The supply of safe drinking water and treatment of wastewater are both considered National Critical Functions (NCFs).
+The supply of safe drinking water and treatment of wastewater are both considered National Critical Functions.

 Public water systems (PWS) and publicly owned treatment works (POTW) increasingly depend on cyber-physical systems (CPS), incorporating both information technology (IT) and operational technology (OT) into their operations.
 The COVID-19 pandemic further accelerated movement to remote operations.